Donald Kraybill: Career

 Kraybill served for five years as an associate pastor in Lancaster County, Pennsylvania, at the Willow Street Mennonite Church and served four years as the associate director of Mennonite Voluntary Service as a conscientious objector.

 He started teaching sociology at Elizabethtown College in 1971.
 From 1979 to 1985 he chaired the Sociology and Social Work Department and from 1989 to 1996 was director of the Young Center for Anabaptist and Pietist Studies at Elizabethtown.
+In 1994 the school appointed him to a named chair, the Carl W. Ziegler Professor of Religion and History.
 He was provost of Messiah College from 1996 to 2002 before returning to Elizabethtown in 2003.

-In October 2005, Young Center was awarded a $100,000 grant from the National Endowment for the Humanities for a three-year collaborative research project entitled "Amish Diversity and Identity: Transformations in 20th Century America."
+In October 2005, Young Center was awarded a $100,000 grant from the National Endowment for the Humanities for a three-year collaborative research project entitled "Amish Diversity and Identity: Transformations in 20th Century America".
 In addition to Kraybill as senior investigator, the investigative team included Steven Nolt, a professor of history at Goshen College in Indiana, and Karen Johnson-Weiner, a professor of anthropology at the State University of New York at Potsdam.
 A national panel of seven scholars advised the research team throughout the project.

 The NEH grant enabled the researchers to investigate the Amish experience at the national level, giving attention to geographic expansion, the growth of diversity, changing conceptions of identity and evolving patterns of interaction with the larger society.
 The team also explored how the Amish have contributed to shaping the identity of a nation that made exceptions in the areas of education, Social Security, and child labor for a religious minority living on its cultural margins.
 The project resulted in a website; an international conference, The Amish in America: New Identities and Diversities, held in 2007; and a book, The Amish.

 Kraybill is Distinguished Professor Emeritus at Elizabethtown College and Senior Fellow Emeritus at the Young Center for Anabaptist and Pietist Studies.
 He is widely recognized for his studies and expertise on Anabaptist groups and in particular the Amish.

 Kraybill retired in 2015 and planned to continue his research in his retirement.
 He was succeeded as director of the Young Center after his retirement by Nolt.
 Elizabethtown College holds his papers in their Earl H. and Anita F. Hess Archives and Special Collections.